aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-vmsk-resource-psd-files/_index.md

 ## Conclusion
 Congratulations!
 You’ve just stepped through a detailed process of **creating vector mask** (Vmsk) resources in PSD files using Aspose.PSD for Java.
 From loading the image, retrieving and validating the Vmsk resource, editing its properties, to saving your modified PSD, you now have a solid foundation for automating vector mask workflows.
 Use these techniques to enrich your design pipelines, integrate with other Aspose APIs (like converting PSD to PNG), or build custom graphics tools.

-## FAQ's
-### What is a Vmsk resource?
-A Vmsk resource is a vector mask in a PSD file that allows for complex vector shapes and editing features.

-### Can I use Aspose.PSD in a Maven project?
-Yes, you can include Aspose.PSD as a dependency in your Maven project using its coordinates from the repository.

-### What format can I save my modified PSD files in?
-You can save them back as PSD files or export them to other formats like PNG, JPEG, etc.

-### Is there a free trial available for Aspose.PSD?
-Yes, you can access a free trial of Aspose.PSD to test its features.
-Visit the [free trial link](https://releases.aspose.com/).

-### How can I get support for Aspose.PSD?
-You can join the [Aspose forum](https://forum.aspose.com/c/psd/34) for support and troubleshooting help.

 ## Frequently Asked Questions
 **Q: How do I add a new vector mask to an existing layer?**
 A: Create a `VmskResource`, populate it with the required path records (e.g., `BezierKnotRecord`), and attach it to the layer’s resources collection.